marioy47/blog-site/posts/neovim-ide-with-lua-for-web-development/index.md

 ![LspInfo popup](lsp-info-popup.png)

-Also, you'll start to get diagnostic information.
+Also, you'll start to get _some_ diagnostic information.

 ![Errors from LSP in a php script](lsp-show-errors.png)